Sonfjället National Park

 Where to stay during your visit to Sonfjället

-We stayed at Camping Hede, which is run by Dutch owners.
+We stayed at Camping Hede.
 It’s a nice campground, not too big and pretty quiet.
 If you’d rather stay in a hotel, check your options for the Härjedalen region here.

 In Sweden, the Every Man’s right applies, which means that you can camp anywhere, provided that you do not disturb anyone and you leave no mess behind.
 In other words: leave nothing but footprints!
 After our visit to Sonfjället National Park we drove towards Norway and we found this beautiful camping spot just next to the main road!